 4) Supplement with additional fats

 Supplementing with dietary fats is essential in increasing the energy density of grains and pellets.
 Dietary fats (oils) will also help with weight gain and maintaining a luxurious coat for added warmth.
-Rice bran oil is a nutritious oil that is an excellent addition to feed.
+Rice bran oil is a nutritious oil that is an excellent addition.
 It contains gamma oryzanol and rice bran, which contain Omega-3s.
 Oils can also support healthy hooves and gastrointestinal health!

 5) Blanket maintenance